Devonta Freeman Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Season Stats

-- The Ravens have thrown the football in 54.9% of their plays from scrimmage this year while staying on the ground 45.1% of the time.
-This offensive attack ranks 16th in the NFL in points scored.
+- The Ravens have run 54.9% passing plays and 45.1% rushing plays this season.
+They rank 16th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Freeman's matchup with the Rams.